Last Updated on August 1, 2019

 Bone stimulators or bone growth stimulators are devices which are used for enhancing the union of bone.
-Nonunion [failure of fracture to unite] or delayed union [fracture unites slower than expected] are common and significant problems in bone union.
+Nonunion [failure of the fracture to unite] or delayed union [fracture unites slower than expected] are common and significant problems in the bone union.
 Internal or external fixation, bone grafting, and more radically and rarely amputation are the recommended invasive options.

-Reported incidence of nonunion in various bones is
+The reported incidence of nonunion in various bones is

 - Tibia – 35%